cytopia/coinwatch/README.md

   -o, --order    Specify the sorting order.
                  Valid orders: 'asc' and 'desc'.
                  The default order is 'asc'.
+  -g, --group    Group by column name (visually).
+                 Grouping is applied after sorting and only equal vertical rows of the specified group column are grouped.
   -t, --table    Specify different table border.
                  Available values: 'thin', 'thick' and 'ascii'.
                  The default is 'thin'.